OneNote vs Google Keep (2026): Which Free Note App Wins?

 We tested both apps on a synthetic 5,000-note library mixed across plain text, photos with embedded text, and notebooks with PDF attachments (OneNote only).
 Results from May 2026:

-The split.
+The search split favors different libraries.
 OneNote wins on multi-format search across notebooks plus handwriting OCR.
 Keep wins on simple text and photo OCR for typed labels.
-Both are sufficient for typical knowledge-worker volumes; the divergence appears at 1,000+ notes when Keep's flat-plus-label model becomes navigation overhead, while OneNote's notebook-plus-section scaffolding stays organized.
+Both are sufficient for typical knowledge-worker volumes.
+The divergence appears at 1,000+ notes when Keep's flat-plus-label model becomes navigation overhead, while OneNote's notebook-plus-section scaffolding stays organized.

 Long-Term Vendor Risk